lynx-x-ray-observatory/soxs/doc/source/python/instrument.rst

 +++++++++++

 The instrument simulator simulates background events as well as the source events provided by the user.
-There are two main background components, the "astrophysical" and the "instrumental" background.
-The former is comprised of three separate components: galactic foreground, point sources, and cosmological structure.
+There are three background components: the Galactic foreground, a background comprised of discrete point sources, and the instrumental/particle background.
 Complete information about these components can be found in :ref:`background`, but here the keyword arguments pertaining to backgrounds for :func:`~soxs.instrument.instrument_simulator` will be detailed.

-The astrophysical and instrumental backgrounds can be turned on and off using the ``astro_bkgnd`` and ``instr_bkgnd`` arguments.
-They are both on by default, but can be turned on or off individually:
+The various background components can be turned on and off using the ``ptsrc_bkgnd``, ``instr_bkgnd``, and ``foreground`` arguments.
+They are all on by default, but can be turned on or off individually:

 .. code-block:: python

     # turns off the astrophysical background but leaves in the instrumental
     instrument_simulator(simput_file, out_file, exp_time, instrument,
                          sky_center, clobber=True, instr_bkgnd=False,
-                         astro_bkgnd=True)
+                         foreground=True) # ptsrc_bkgnd True by default

 For long exposures, backgrounds may take a long time to generate.
 For this reason, SOXS provides a way to add a background stored in a previously